redwoodjs/redwood/docs/docs/cli-commands.md

 # Command Line Interface

 The following is a comprehensive reference of the Redwood CLI.
-You can get a glimpse of all the commands by scrolling the aside to the right.

-The Redwood CLI has two entry-point commands:

-1. **redwood** (alias `rw`), which is for developing an application, and
-2. **redwood-tools** (alias `rwt`), which is for contributing to the framework.

-This document covers the `redwood` command .
-For `redwood-tools`, see [Contributing](https://github.com/redwoodjs/redwood/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Redwood repo.

 **A Quick Note on Syntax**